mindvalley/mv-universal-player/README.md

 <MVAudioPlayer>
 ```

-Above structure is useful when you want only player across the app.
+Above structure is useful when you want only one player across the app.

 ### Raw